 These vegan cake pops are dairy-free and egg-free and make a festive addition to any celebration or party.
 Don’t let food allergies keep you from enjoying these delicious treats!

 His parents took on this challenge full on.
-And being the only baker in the family, I began my journey into making vegan friendly cakes, cookies and other treats so our boy could enjoy desserts for any special occasion.
+Me being the only baker in the family, I began my journey into making vegan friendly cakes, cookies and other treats so our boy could enjoy desserts for any special occasion.

 I have been making his birthday cakes for the past 8 years.
 Whether it’s a simple layered cake or a monster truck mountain, I have loved seeing that his food allergies did not prevent him from having the birthday cake of his dreams.